The Quotations

 The group enjoyed success in 1962, making concert appearances on the east coast, in the south and midwest.
 Their follow-up record in 1962 (Verve 10252) was "This Love of Mine".
 "We'll Reach Heaven Together" was the B-side.
 The group recorded "See You in September" backed with "Summertime Goodbye" (Verve 10261) in April 1962, thinking it would be the perfect summertime record.
 But it was not released until late August and DJ's failed to pick up on it.
-Harvey remembers: "See You In September came next, but unfortunately Verve released the record in August which pretty much destroyed any chance of air play."
+Harvey remembers: See You in September' came next, but unfortunately Verve released the record in August which pretty much destroyed any chance of air play."
 The group had one last record - "In the Night" backed with "Oh No I Still Love Her" (1964 - Admiral 753) and Harvey believes that "Oh No" was their best record.

 A few versions of the Quotations continued performing with Sandy Sonner and recorded some a cappella selections during the 1970s for Relic Records.
 However, Harvey notes that not one original member has ever sung with another vocal group.

-In 1998, after a few reunions, the group reformed with a new tenor.
-Richie moved to bass and new member Stu Abramson.
-Abramson was with the group the Astralites who recorded "Space Hop" in 1961 and sings, plays sax, guitar, bass and keyboards.
+In 1998, after a few reunions, the group reformed with a new tenor as Schwartz moved to bass and welcomed new member Stu Abramson.
+Abramson was with the group the Astralites who recorded "Space Hop" in 1961 and sings, plays saxophone, guitar, bass and keyboards.
 The group recorded a new CD in 2000.
 Called 40 Years Of Doo-Wop Friendship it was released on the Q2K label.
-It includes not only new material but all their original selections.
+It included not only new material but all their original selections.
 Harvey comments "This CD represents the culmination of lots of practice, plenty of live performances and a renewed love of this magical, musical entity we call Doo-Wop.
 We've recorded some favorites of ours, included are some a cappella and also the eight songs that we originally recorded 40 years ago.
 Some have never been heard before".